 A driving licence is a document that allows the bearer to drive a vehicle.
 The Traffic Branch of the Mauritius Police Force is the responsible body for issuing such documents as well as maintaining records of driving offences.
 Three forms of licences can be obtained: provisional licence, personal licence and international licence.
 All applicants must be physically fit for all applications.

 Provisional driving licence

 The audio visual test also known as the oral test is normally done in batches of 20 over 40 minutes.
-Candidates have to answer 40 multiple choice questions whereby only 6 mistakes are permissible for a pass and this is done in English or French over a computerised system.
+Candidates have to answer 40 multiple choice questions whereby only 6 mistakes are permissible for a pass and this is done in English/French over a computerised system.
 Candidates have to call beforehand to secure a place for the test.
 The test can also be taken in Creole and a police officer will read out the questions to the candidate.

 The test is assessed on the following criteria: starting off, changing gears, turning corners, stopping at various speeds, giving signals while driving, reverse, turning the vehicle around, stopping, holding and starting the vehicle on gradient, reading traffic lights, rules of the road, understanding traffic signals by drivers and police and mechanical knowledge.